Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Driver Adaptation and Handover Mechanisms

 Creating a suitable user adaptation system has been one of the major challenges in accounting for anxiety during travel, situational awareness, and the driver's adaptive role.
-The interaction must meet user needs while being adaptive enough to convey all information and allow for quick driver re-engagement.
+The interaction must meet user needs while being adaptive enough to convey all information and allow quick driver re-engagement.
 State anxiety has a significant negative effect on trust, situational awareness, and role adaptation \cite{lu2022can} if not handled carefully.
 The transitional phase of vehicle automation presents critical challenges, where human drivers have a truncated yet crucial role in monitoring and supervising vehicle operations.
-While technologies have made significant progress, there remain numerous challenges to overcome concerning the continued role of human drivers, including safety, trust, driver independence, failure management, third-party testing, and regulation of current and future vehicle automation technologies \cite{hancock2020challenges}.
-Research suggests considering a multidisciplinary approach to address the challenges of these technologies when considering the evolving roles of vehicles and older or disabled drivers.
+However, numerous challenges remain to overcome concerning the continued role of human drivers, including safety, trust, driver independence, failure management, third-party testing, and regulation of current and future vehicle automation technologies \cite{hancock2020challenges}.
+Research suggests considering a multidisciplinary approach to address the challenges of these technologies when considering the evolving roles of vehicles and users.
 Additionally, balancing competing priorities in the design of transportation is crucial.
 We present some crucial aspects of driver adaptation below:

-\subsubsection{Engagement in Non-driving Related Activities (NDRA)}
+\subsection{Engagement in Non-driving Related Activities (NDRA)}

-Relieving human control can be one of the most concerning aspects when it comes to the usage of autonomous vehicles.
-Displaying availability duration improves the acceptance and usability of the system and influences participants' workload and purposefulness of the activation behavior \cite{danner2020does}.
-Furthermore, frustration from unfulfilled expectations can be minimized, allowing the drivers to seamlessly engage in non-driving-related tasks.